nickbelling/PocketPalsDirector/README.md

           which can be reordered or made (inactive) for the current broadcast
         - `/director/{gameId}`: Displays the controller interface for a given game, where it's possible to both control the game as it appears on the broadcast, or edit the questions.
+The controller displays a live preview of the game as it will appear in the broadcast.
+If the game also supports player buzzers, there's also a small control panel to manage the buzzers.
         - `/video-game-database`: Displays the interface for adding, editing or removing games in the Video Game Database.
+        - `/players`: Displays the interface for adding, editing or removing player buzzers, managing team memberships, sound effects, and avatars.
         - `/admin`: Enables managing users with access to the Dashboard.
     - `/game/{gameId}`: Displays the current state of the game for the broadcast - this is the URL which is placed into an OBS/vMix Browser